 photographers, especially in Texas.”
 And Dallas-area photographer Mike

 McLean said, “Bobby is not only an amazing photographer, a great

 teacher but a tireless supporter of young photographers throughout the

 According to Malish, “I had some incredible opportunities and encouragement as a beginning photographer, and I try to do the same thing for other youngsters now.”

 Craig Coyle is just one of the best guys around.
 He can talk with anyone.
 He cares about kids and teachers.

-To nominate individuals or companies for this award, please contact Craig Coyle, president of ATPI.
+To nominate individuals or companies for this award, please contact Deanne Brown, president of ATPI.